Kuninoto/42_pipex/README.md

 [Communicating between processes (using pipes) in C](https://www.youtube.com/watch?v=Mqb2dVRe0uo)

 ## Disclaimer
-> At [42School](https://en.wikipedia.org/wiki/42_(school)), almost every project must be written in accordance to the [Norm](./extras/en_norm.pdf), the schools' coding standard.
+> At [42School](https://en.wikipedia.org/wiki/42_(school)), almost every project must be written in accordance to the "Norm", the schools' coding standard.
 As a result, the implementation of certain parts may appear strange and for sure had room for improvement.

 ---
 Made by Nuno Carvalho (Kuninoto) | nnuno-ca@student.42porto.com